 The above research, and analysis of websites and social media initiatives illustrate that developing a successful greenway requires several key elements.
-It starts with a plan and a person or group that has a vested interest in seeing the trail through from concept to completion.
+It starts with a plan and a person or group that has a vested interest in seeing the project advance from concept to MARKETING THE MORRIS CANAL completion.
 Public engagement is also critical to garner support for projects, but also to ensure that greenways are developed in a way that meets the needs of the community.
 If the community's needs are not considered, those living closest to the greenways may not use them, as seen in the Philadelphia example.
 And it's also imperative to develop consistent branding and greenway design guidelines - particularly for trails that span multiple jurisdictions - to ensure the networks are recognizable and easy to navigate.

-Overall, the Great Rivers Greenway presents a model that others could follow to successfully develop a trail network.
+Overall, the Great Rivers Greenway presents a model that the Morris Canal Working Group could aspire to.
 It is funded through a voter-approved dedicated tax and has an organizational structure that includes a full-time staff.
 There is also a non-profit foundation that conducts additional fundraising to support greenway initiatives.
 By contrast, the Morris Canal Greenway effort is led by a stakeholder working group, which meets inconsistently.
 The group does not have funding to hire a staff or market the greenway.
 The Canal Society of New Jersey partly serves the role of organizing greenway initiatives by working with municipal and county governments to secure grants and complete trail segments.
-The Morris Canal Greenway could improve its marketing to better promote completed trail segments and engage more partners who could help move the project forward.